 In a cold chamber process, the molten metal is poured into the cold chamber in each cycle.
 The operating cycle is

-- Die is closed and molten metal is ladled into the cold chamber cylinder.
+- Die is closed, and molten metal is ladled into the cold chamber cylinder.

-- The plunger pushes molten metal into die cavity; the metal is held under high pressure until it solidifies.
+- The plunger pushes molten metal into the die cavity; the metal is held under high pressure until it solidifies.

 - Ejector pins push casting off ejector die and plunger returns to the original position.